 - A third of investors want to see hedge funds innovate more in front office/investing

-- Nearly half of managers are using non-traditional data in their investment process
+- Nearly half of managers plan to incorporate non-traditional data in their investment process

-- Managers are seeking talent with technology and data analytics skills, as this becomes increasingly important to investors
+- Managers are seeking talent with technology and data analytics skills, as this become increasingly important to investors

 A majority of hedge fund managers (57%) are innovating to improve their operational efficiency in response to market disruptions and to avoid falling behind the industry, according to the EY 2017 Global Hedge Fund and Investor Survey: How will you embrace innovation to illuminate competitive advantages?

-The 11th annual survey found that hedge fund managers are actively seeking innovative ways to improve operational efficiency and grow their asset base, as pressure on margins shows no signs of abating.
-Meanwhile, investors also said they recognise the need for managers to innovate, with 30% noting they want managers to do so in the front office.
+The 11th annual survey found that hedge fund managers are actively seeking innovative ways to improve operational efficiency and grow their asset base, as pressure on margins remain.
+Meanwhile, investors also said they recognize the need for managers to innovate, with 30% noting they want managers to do so in the front office.

-EY Oceania Wealth and Asset Management Leader, Antoinette Elias said, “The pace at which the hedge fund industry is being disrupted continues to accelerate.
+EY Asia-Pacific Wealth and Asset Management Leader, Elliott Shadforth said: “The pace at which the hedge fund industry is being disrupted continues to accelerate.
 Advances in technology are creating new threats, but also new opportunities.
 In this environment, hedge fund managers need to be more proactive in identifying novel solutions if they want to keep pace with investors’ appetite for innovative new product offerings, stand out and remain competitive in a crowded sector and, ultimately, drive sustainable growth.”